kojiba/RayLanguage/README.md

 firstly:
 Ray additions to C language defines some C-based syntax, that makes object-oriented life easier for C developers.
-All based on defines.
+All based on defines and can use diff.

 Containers:
-1. Array, List (dynamicly self-longs, store pointers to objects)
+1. Array, List - NSArray, std::vector, list analog
-2. Dictionary (NSDictionary, std::map analog, self-longs)
+2. Dictionary - NSDictionary, std::map analog
-3. Buffer (self-longs, sore full copy of objects)
+3. Buffer - store full copy of objects
-5. ClassTable (for store pairs of number and string once, may be used like runtime enum etc.)

-Strings:
+4. Data - base sized data class for strings, and bytes

+Strings and raw bytes:
-1. Wide range of c-string processing operations (RString)
+1. Wide range of string processing operations (RString)
 2. Replacings
 3. Find of substring or symbol
 4. Delete characters/substrings
-5. Delete of duplicatings characters/substring
+5. Delete of duplications characters/substring
 6. Compares
 7. Read from file/ apend to file
-8. Tokenization into containeer Array
+8. Tokenization into container Array
 9. Base64 encoding/decoding
 10. etc...

+System dependent Utils (WINAPI + POSIX):
+1. RThread and RThreadPool
+2. RSocket (WINAPI + Berkley)
+3. RTCPHandler - multi-threaded tcp server engine

 Memory operations:
-1. Self-code easy sandboxing and testing with logging.
+1. Easy sandboxing and testing with logging
-2. Self-code management with RAutoPool.
-(Checking leaks)
+2. Memory management with RAutoPool (Checking leaks, manage allocations)
-3. Work with byte buffers
+3. Work with byte buffers and memory chunks
-4. Work with memory chunks

 Some test projects based on RayFoundation:
-1. Simple VM with Brainfuck compiler
+1. Simple VM with Brainfuck compiler and execution visualization in Curses
-2. Simple lang interpreter (unfinished)
+2. Simple TCP multi-threaded text-chat with 'nc' util client

 Work with RArray: